-- 1. Complete a minimum of 15 pages of final draft writing, including at least one paper of 7-8 pages that has undergone a guided revision process.
-The writing should: - a. draw from a variety of sources to describe the formative influences on their personal worldview, - b. address aspects of the issue that is the focus of the course from various points of view. - c. critique alternative points of view (including their own) on the target issue, and - d. identify personal judgments and decisions with regard to the target issue and justify those in light of data and worldview.
+- 1. draw from several sources to describe the formative influences on their personal worldview, - 2. address aspects of the issue that is the focus of the course from various points of view, - 3. critique from an alternative point of view (along with their own) the target issue, and - 4. identify personal judgments and decisions with regard to the target issue and justify those in light of data and worldview.